Domestic and family violence prevention and response

-Domestic and family violence is internationally recognised as a fundamental violation of human rights – it is a distinctly gendered problem that disproportionately affects women and their children.
+Domestic and family violence is internationally recognised as a fundamental violation of human rights.
+While domestic violence can affect anyone, it is a distinctly gendered problem that disproportionately affects women and their children.

-The impact of domestic and family violence on women and their children is profound, traumatic and has long term implications.
-It is the leading cause of trauma and child protection related concerns and interventions, and homelessness for women and their children in Queensland.
-It is intergenerational in its impact and complexity; linked and leading to drug and alcohol addiction and abuse, long term health and disability issues, poverty, homelessness, family and relationship breakdown.
+The impact of domestic and family violence on women and their children is profound and has long term implications.
+It is the leading cause of trauma and child protection related concerns and interventions, and homelessness, for women and their children in Queensland.
+It is intergenerational in its impact and complexity; linked and leading to drug and alcohol addiction and abuse, long-term health and disability issues, poverty, homelessness, family and relationship breakdown.

-Unlike other social problems, domestic and family violence is entirely preventable.
-To prevent it from happening and to embed the cultural and generational change required, we need to both understand it, and create a shared understanding of what contributes to it.
+Yet, domestic and family violence is entirely preventable.
+To prevent this violence and embed the cultural and generational change required, we need to both understand domestic and family violence, and create a shared understanding of its contributing factors.

-Our WATCh provides some key facts and definitions, including addressing the issue of violence against men.
-All violence is unacceptable, regardless of the gender of the victim; but the evidence shows a distinct pattern of gendered violence against women that needs addressing.
-Gender equality and respectful non violent relationships benefit the whole of community.
+Our WATCh provides key facts and definitions, including the issue of violence against men.
+All violence is unacceptable, regardless of the gender of the victim, but the evidence shows a distinct pattern of gendered violence against women that needs addressing.
+Gender equality and respectful nonviolence relationships benefit the whole community.

 If you or someone you know is in fear or anxious about their partner call DVConnect 1800 811 811 – open 24 hours a day, seven days a week.

-Australian Government’s national reforms on violence against women
+Australian Government’s national reforms for violence against women

-The National Plan to Reduce Violence against Women and their Children, released in 2011, was endorsed by the Council of Australian Governments (COAG) with a vision that Australian women and their children live free from violence in safe communities.
-The plan focuses on both domestic and family violence, and sexual assault.
-The implentation of the national plan is long term and has four action plans that build on each other and enable an action reflection approach.
+The National Plan to Reduce Violence against Women and their Children, released in 2011, was endorsed by the Council of Australian Governments (COAG) with a vision that Australian women and their children will live in safe communities, free from violence.
+The plan focuses on domestic and family violence, and sexual assault.
+The implementation of the national plan is long term and has four action plans that build on each other and enable an action reflection approach.

 The Fourth Action Plan (2019-2022), endorsed by COAG on 9 August 2019, sets out an ambitious but practical agenda to achieve change and eradicate the unacceptable acts of violence against women and their children.
 For more information on the Fourth Action Plan go to the Australian Government’s website.

-The COAG has the reduction of violence against women and their children as a commitment under their comprehensive reform agenda, with one vision of improving the wellbeing of all Australians, now and into the future.
-To assist in the reform process, COAG established an advisory panel to inform a collective approach and address this issue with urgency; the COAG advisory panel on reducing violence against women and their children.
+The National Federation Reform Council (formerly the COAG) has the reduction of violence against women and their children as a commitment under their comprehensive reform agenda, with one vision of improving the wellbeing of all Australians, now and into the future.
+To assist in the reform process, the NFRC established an advisory panel to inform a collective approach and address this issue with urgency; COAG Reform Council advisory panel on reducing violence against women and their children.

-The Queensland Women’s Strategy 2016-21 released in March 2016, acknowledges that we have a significant way to go to enable the full participation of women in the social, economic and cultural opportunities available in Queensland.
-Safety was identified as one of four priority areas to be addressed through the strategy; acknowledging that women are vastly over represented as victims of domestic violence, sexual assault and stalking.
+The Queensland Women’s Strategy 2016-21 released March 2016, acknowledges that we still have a significant way to go in enabling the full participation of women in the social, economic, and cultural opportunities available in Queensland.
+Safety was identified as one of four priority areas to be addressed through the strategy; acknowledging that women are vastly overrepresented as victims of domestic violence, sexual assault, and stalking.

-In April 2016, the Queensland Government launched its Domestic and Family Violence Prevention Strategy 2016-2026, which sets the direction for action to end domestic and family violence in Queensland, encouraging partnerships between the government, community and business.
-This is one of the mechanisms to meet the priorities outlined in the Queensland Women’s Strategy.
+In April 2016, the Queensland Government launched its Domestic and Family Violence Prevention Strategy 2016-2021, which sets the direction for action to end domestic and family violence in Queensland, encouraging partnerships between the government, community and business.

 The Domestic and Family Violence Implementation Council (DFVC) was established to independently monitor and champion the implementation of recommendations of the Not Now, Not Ever report.